-If you would like to experience Sound Meditation, join Steph for her Yin & Sound Meditation Workshop on Saturday, October 12 at our Hampton Studio.
+If you would like to experience Sound Meditation, join Steph for her Yin & Sound Meditation Workshops or her in-studio or online classes at Kula Yoga.
 Bookings online: www.kulayoga.com.au/workshops

 About the author: Stephanie Jackowski is a classically trained opera singer, yoga teacher and Sound Meditation practitioner.
 Stephanie provides her yoga students with a small taste of her Sound Meditations as they relax in Savasana at the end of class.
 To stay up to date with her events you can like Original Soundscapes on Facebook or follow @stephj_yoga on Instagram.